 Discussion of homework assignments among students is encouraged, but not to the point where detailed answers are being written collectively.
-(If you are uncertain about whether a particular level of collaboration is acceptable, please ask for clarification.)
-Graded papers and sample solutions from previous years (exams and homeworks) are off limits.
+If you are working with another student in a lab, seeing another student's answers may be unavoidable, but please do not share answers electronically.
+If you are uncertain about whether a particular level of collaboration is acceptable, please ask for clarification.
+Graded papers and sample solutions from previous years (homeworks) are off limits.
 Answers that are identical beyond coincidence (either to another student's work or to a sample solution from a previous year) will be considered to be in violation of the Honor Code, and will result in appropriate action.
 You are responsible for the security of your work, both electronic and hard copy.